 How can you apply these concept testing methods?
 We’re glad you asked!
 All sorts of business challenges can be solved with the right test testing.
 Here a few examples:

 Need to understand how customers might respond to your new logo?
 Or, trying to figure out if your new logo communicates a benefit (like trust, innovation, or fun)?
 Online surveys are a great way to test different creative concepts and designs—to ultimately come up a logo that best visually communicates your brand.

 Redesigning your site or launching a new one?
 Sharing your design concepts with people who will one day interact with them is a great way to see what a sample of your target population thinks—and of course make sure you get everything right.

 Many online marketers test headlines, images, and content on their websites to identify winning combinations of messages and creative.
 Which ad tends to grab the most eyeballs, and is the ad compelling enough to get visitors to click, convert, and become customers?
-This method of testing is can give your conversion rate optimization efforts a real boost.
+This method of testing can give your conversion rate optimization efforts a real boost.

 Planning to offer consumers an incentive for upgrading to a new product or service?
 Thinking about a new pricing system?
 Use migration path tests to assess initial reactions, and spot the key features and benefits consumers are looking for.
 Then, develop upgrade tests to see if your new product line will result in a boost in sales.